scottksmith95/LINQKit/README.md

 As you noticed, there are lot of dynamic parameters.
 This is good if the parameters vary a lot, but here they are pretty static so SQL-server will not be able to perform all caching optimizations.
 We could optimize away these variables by runtime when LinqKit forms the query.

 There is a project called [Linq.Expression.Optimizer](https://thorium.github.io/Linq.Expression.Optimizer/) and it is supported by LinqKit.
-Install the nuget package (and add reference to F#-core library), and make this static call once before executing your queries (e.g. to your app startup or static class constructor):
+Install the nuget package (and add reference to F#-core library), and make this static call once before executing your queries (e.g. to your app startup or static class constructor or Application_Start):

 ```csharp
 LinqkitExtension.QueryOptimizer = ExpressionOptimizer.visit;